How Do I Measure The ROI Of My Webinars: The 7-Metric Framework That Proves Marketing Impact

 Definition: Revenue directly attributed to webinar attendees within defined timeframes.

 Why It Matters: This forms the foundation of your ROI calculation, providing hard numbers that finance teams understand and trust.
+Tracking revenue generated from webinars is essential for calculating event ROI and demonstrating the financial impact of your marketing efforts.

 Calculation Formula: